 - February 2012 Flash flooding in Alfredton, Delacombe, Wendouree and across the urban sector of the Municipality; - September 2011 Flash flooding in the CBD near the Town Hall; - February 2011 Riverine and Flash Floods in Miners Rest, Delacombe, Alfredton, Burrumbeet, Learmonth and across the urban sector of the Municipality; - January 2011 Riverine and Flash Floods in Miners Rest, Delacombe, Alfredton, Burrumbeet, Learmonth and across the urban sector of the Municipality.
-Landslips and flooding in the Mount Bolton area in the north of the municipality; - September 2010 Flash Floods in the Burrumbeet Creek Catchment, specifically in the Miners Rest Area as well as the Winter Creek Catchment, specifically in the vicinity of the Bonshaw Creek, Delacombe; - 1991 Flooding impacted on Melbourne and Ballarat injuring 5 people affecting 20,000 people with 200 being homeless.
-The flood and storm water damaged occurred to homes and businesses in Ballarat and Melbourne.
+Landslips and flooding in the Mount Bolton area in the north of the municipality; - September 2010 Flash Floods in the Burrumbeet Creek Catchment, specifically in the Miners Rest Area as well as the Winter Creek Catchment, specifically in the vicinity of the Bonshaw Creek, Delacombe; - 1991 Flooding impacted Ballarat.
+The flood and storm water damaged occurred to homes and businesses.
 At the time this was the largest recent flood event for the Gnarr Creek system of Ballarat with the Lydiard St district being the most severely impacted; - Flash flooding such as that which occurred in 1988, 1989 and 1991 caused significant inundation of the Central Business District; - 1933 Yarrowee River flooded causing extensive flooding in Ballarat East; and - 1869 a serious flood of the Yarrowee River put most of the lower section of the city including Bridge and Grenville Streets underwater.